 Conceptual art covers a wide variety of possibilities and is very personal.
 More often than not, the finished piece isn't the important part, but rather the meaning, or concept, behind it.

 The point of conceptual art is to make a point.
-To learn about this technique we at Mammoth Memory will create some projects which explain a process for creating conceptual art.
+To learn about this technique, we have some projects which explain a process for creating conceptual art.

 Our process is as follows:

 Brainstorm ideas.
 Get out a notebook and decide what point you would like to achieve.
 What message would you like to convey?
 Here are some examples artists have used:

 Can angry words produce happy pictures?

 Can colour be an experience?